-The collaboration between child-author and adult-performer creates a performance that is told from a child’s perspective but with the respect and training of a professional performer.
-The school performances are an opportunity for the child-authors to see their work performed in front of an audience of their peers, an experience that is profoundly moving and empowering for the students.
+The collaboration between student-author and adult-performer creates a performance that is told from a student’s perspective but with the honor, respect and training of a professional performer.
+The school performances are an opportunity for the student-authors to see their work performed in front of an audience of their peers, an experience that is profoundly moving and empowering for the students.

 Level One: Introduction to Creative Writing

 Explores the foundations of creative writing